Course Catalog » Course Listing for Graduate Studies

 This MIND Catalytic Course teaches skills in career exploration and professional development, by providing students a conceptual framework and practical tools.
 The course is career-neutral; it is geared for students who are starting or still considering their career options.
 The course encourages students to explore and aggressively pursue their career(s) of choice, including those within and beyond academia.

-214 Responsible Conduct of Research and Rigor & Reproducibility (1.5 units) Winter
+214 Responsible Conduct of Research and Rigor & Reproducibility (0 - 1.5 units) Fall, Winter, Spring

 Instructor(s): D. Duncan Prerequisite(s): None.

-Restrictions: First Year PhD students in the basic sciences Activities: Direct - Lecture, Direct - Discussion, Student - Lecture, Student - Discussion
+Restrictions: First Year PhD students in the basic sciences Activities: Direct - Discussion, Student - Discussion, Synchronous - Discussion

-This course, which will be delivered over two quarters to first year PhD students in the basic sciences, will cover topics related to the responsible conduct of research and rigor and reproducibility.
-50% in-person attendence at scheduled lectures and discussions sessions will be expected.
-Students will review and participate in case study discussions and submit a final written report.
+This course, which will be delivered over three quarters to first year PhD students in the basic sciences, will cover topics related to the responsible conduct of research and rigor and reproducibility.
+50% in-person attendance at scheduled lectures and discussions sessions will be expected.
+Students will review and participate in case study discussions.

 215 Managing your Research for Reproducibility (1 units) Fall